CPC464/invoice-experiment-v2/README.md

 1. Set up a Python virtual environment in the root directory (if needed)
 2. Install all required dependencies
+3. Check for Tesseract OCR (will warn if not installed)
-3. Start the Flask backend server on port 5002
+4. Start the Flask backend server on port 5002
-4. Start the Streamlit frontend on port 8501
+5. Start the Streamlit frontend on port 8501
-5. Create a log file for the steamlit service in the logs directory.
+6. Create a log file for the steamlit service in the logs directory.
 The flask app logs directly to the console

 Press Ctrl+C to stop both services when you're done.